What is it?

 What are the advantages of using Nexplanon?

-- Nexplanon is a long term contraceptive method so it is very convenient
+- Nexplanon is very convenient

 - It is highly effective

 - It is cost effective over time although the initial cost is high